 5.3 Acknowledgments .

-(a) With the exceptions that ENA may not alter any receipt or delivery points or change the contract quantities, Customer acknowledges that ENA shall be entitled to utilize the Supply Assets during the Term as ENA in its sole discretion shall determine and for ENA's own account, subject to the terms and conditions of this Agreement.
-Customer acknowledges that, subject to compliance with the rules, regulations and orders of the MPSC, with the exceptions noted above it has waived and relinquished any rights or claims it might have or be deemed to have with respect to the utilization of the Supply Assets during the Term, except with respect to the Excluded Liabilities.
+(a) With the exceptions that ENA may not alter any receipt or delivery points or change the contract quantities including the restrictions set forth in Section 3.1, Customer acknowledges that ENA shall be entitled to utilize the Supply Assets during the Term as ENA in its sole discretion shall determine and for ENA's own account, subject to the terms and conditions of this Agreement.
+Customer acknowledges that, subject to compliance with the rules, regulations and orders of the MPSC, with the exceptions noted above and those set forth in Section 3.1, it has waived and relinquished any rights or claims it might have or be deemed to have with respect to the utilization of the Supply Assets during the Term, except with respect to the Excluded Liabilities.

 (b) Customer acknowledges that it has waived and relinquished any rights or claims it might have or be deemed to have with respect to any ENA profits or earnings attributable to the Supply Assets during the Term or otherwise associated with the transactions contemplated herein, except with respect to the Excluded Liabilities.
 All income and losses attributable to the utilization or implementation of or otherwise with respect to the Supply Assets during the Term shall be solely for the account of ENA.
 All such income and losses attributable to periods prior to or after the Term shall be solely for the account of Customer.